lizbrain/lizbrain.github.io/books.md

 ---

 2022
+- Secondhand: Travels in the New Global Garage Sale by Adam Minter
+- The Reason I Jump by Naoki Higashida
 - Oval by Elvia Wilk
 - Notes from a Small Island	by Bill Bryson
 - The Travelling Cat Chronicles by Hiro Arikawa